-Agro Eco-Louis Bolk Institute headquarters is based in the Netherlands; regional office is established in Ghana to serve the West Africa Region (Benin, Cameroon, Côte d'Ivoire, Nigeria, Sierra Leone, Burkina Faso and Togo).
-It has been active in Africa since 1990 and dozens of exporters and ten-thousands of smallholder farmers are profiting from the access achieved to higher paying markets that however set high quality standards.
+Agro Eco-Louis Bolk Institute headquarters is based in the Netherlands; it's regional office is established in Ghana to serve the West Africa Region (Benin, Côte d'Ivoire, Nigeria, Burkina Faso and Togo).
+It has been active in Africa since 1990 and dozens of exporters and ten-thousands of smallholder farmers are profiting from the success achieved through higher paying markets that however set high quality standards.

-We provide farmer supplier group organisation, conversion planning, technical assistance, research, preparation of grower group certification, quality programmes, market studies and linkages between exporters and importers.
-We provide access to markets that pay premium prices for quality.
-Agro Eco-Louis Bolk Institute is involved in the successful Export Promotion of Organic Products from Africa (EPOPA) programme in East Africa.
+We provide farmer supplier group organisation, conversion planning, technical assistance, research, preparation of grower groups for certification, quality programmes, market studies and linkages between exporters and importers.
+Agro Eco-Louis Bolk Institute was involved in the successful implementation of the Export Promotion of Organic Products from Africa (EPOPA) programme in East Africa.

 On cocoa in Ghana, Agro Eco-Louis Bolk Institute is working with Cocobod to create a set of regulations on the production, mobilisation and selling of organic cocoa.
-We have four organic projects in Ashanti and Eastern region: they are, COFA farmers who sold the first organic cocoa in 2007, Suhum area (ABOCFA became Fairtrade as well) and Atwima Mponua District where we look at Payment for Ecosystem Services (like carbon sequestration, natural habitats, buffer zones and corridors): Tano and Ntobroso farmers’ organisation.
+We have implemented two organic projects in Eastern region of Ghana: they are, COFA farmers who sold the first organic cocoa in 2007, in the Suhum area (ABOCFA became Fairtrade as well).

 - Organic and sustainable agriculture e.g. Impact training in organic agriculture, pest & disease control, organic crop protocols